ecoyield-io/docs/environmental-and-impact-focus/impact-grants-ecoyield.md

 prioritised, aligning financial returns with shared values.
 - Brand Differentiation: Demonstrates EcoYield’s commitment to measurable impact, setting it apart from purely profit-driven protocols.

-✨ In practice, EcoYield’s Impact Grants ensure that every vault funded not only delivers yield, but also contributes to a more sustainable and equitable global energy future.